WycliffeAssociates/btt-recorder-docs/docs/editing2.rst

 Once the program is done saving, it returns to the Project Management screen.
 The edited recording is saved as a new take.

 **NOTE**: You may need to navigate to the Book/Project Management screen and then back to the Chapter Management screen for the additional take to show on the Verse Management bar.

+Go to the next topic: `Editing - Rating <https://btt-recorder.readthedocs.io/en/latest/editing3.html>`_ to learn how to rate the recordings in BTT Recorder.